 Many parents and caregivers wonder if their child needs orthodontic treatment, and if so, when it should begin.
 Our orthodontist and team provide early orthodontics in Orem, Utah, to answer these questions and help you start your child’s treatment on the right foot.
 Please review our FAQ page below for additional information.
 If you have any further questions and if you want to make an appointment with Dr. Ben Frandsen, call Frandsen Orthodontics today at 801-375-3355.

 When is the best time to start orthodontic treatment?

-What is a benefit of early orthodontic evaluation?
+What are the benefits of an early evaluation?

-Why is age seven the ideal age for orthodontic screening?
+What is the ideal age of an initial orthodontic screening?

 What advantages are a direct result of interceptive treatment?

 - Increased space for crowded and erupting teeth